Prelf1992/distributed-ml-training-system/README.md

 * Commit 2: Perf: Update documentation for tests to align with standards. at 2024-11-01 17:04:43
 * Commit 3: Style: Clean up dependencies for better readability. at 2024-11-04 14:22:28
 * Commit 4: Fix: Fix bug in script to improve user experience. at 2024-11-04 14:41:52
+* Commit 5: Chore: Update build config README for better maintainability. at 2024-11-07 17:28:56